MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 ## Overview of configuration

 Log file monitoring requires the following steps.
-The detailed information for these is provided in the following sections:
+The detailed information is provided in the following sections:

 1. Import the latest Linux management pack.
 2. Install the latest version of the Linux agent on each Linux computer to be monitored.